dotnet/EntityFramework.Docs/docs/modeling/configuring.rst

 ^^^^^^^^^^^^^^^^

 .. caution::
-    Data Annotations are not yet fully implemented in Entity Framework 7.
-You can still add annotations to your entity classes so that they are used by other frameworks (such as ASP.NET MVC), but Entity Framework will not process these annotations.
-You can track `support for Data Annotations on GitHub <https://github.com/aspnet/EntityFramework/issues/107>`_.
+    Data Annotations have been recently implemented in EF7 and are not yet included in this article.
+They will be added in the near future.

 Keys
 ----